 Ingredient Notes

-- Brie is a soft, white cheese with a bloomy rind, creamy interior, and funky-flavored exterior.
-Brie ranges in price and quality, so choose a less expensive wheel for this baked brie with sweet fig jam recipe since you will be baking it alongside other ingredients.
-Brie should be fairly easy to come by in your local grocery store.
+Brie is a soft, white cheese with a bloomy rind, creamy interior, and funky-flavored exterior.
+Brie ranges in price and quality, so choose a less expensive wheel for this recipe since you will be baking it alongside other ingredients.
+A small wheel of Brie cheese should be fairly easy to come by in most grocery stores.

-- Fig jam is a sweet and fruity condiment that often accompanies various kinds of cheeses.
-Fig jam has a slight crunch to it from the seeds of the fig that give it a unique texture.
+Fig jam is a sweet and fruity condiment that often accompanies various kinds of cheeses.
+Fig jam has a slight crunch to it from the seeds of the fig which gives it a unique texture.

-- Honey is great at complimenting the flavor of fig and brie, a drizzle of honey gives this baked brie with fig jam an extra layer of sweetness and complexity.
-Any honey you prefer works great for this recipe as long as you can easily drizzle it!
+A drizzle of honey gives this recipe an extra layer of sweetness and complexity.
+Any honey you prefer works great for this recipe.

-- Rosemary Sprig is an optional garnish that is aesthetically pleasing and will add a light essence of woodsy, fresh rosemary to this baked brie with fig jam.
+A fresh rosemary sprig is an optional garnish that will add a light woodsy essence.
 Alternatively, you can roughly chop the rosemary and sprinkle it for a burst of greenery.

 Substitutions and Additions

-- You can use apricot, raspberry, or apricot jam if you can’t find fig jam or prefer different jams.
+You can use apple butter, apricot jam, or other fruit preserves if you can’t find fig jam or prefer different jams.

 Step 1: Preheat your oven to 350 degrees, and while you wait, score the top of the brie wheel diagonally in one direction and then in the other direction, creating a crisscross pattern with a small knife.

 Step 2: Add the brie wheel to an oven-safe dish lined with a piece of parchment paper.
-The parchment paper will help you transfer the hot cheese to a serving platter, if desired.
+The parchment paper will help you transfer the hot cheese to a serving platter after it comes out of the oven.

 Step 3: Top the scored wheel of brie with a few heaping tablespoons of fig jam in an even layer.
-Place your cheese wheel of brie with fig jam into the oven on the middle rack and bake for 10-12 minutes or until the brie looks like it’s melting.
+Place your cheese wheel topped with the jam into the oven on the middle rack and bake for 10-12 minutes or until the brie looks like it’s melting.

 Step 4: Once you’ve removed the brie from the oven, transfer it to a serving dish or platter and layer on sliced fresh figs.